 I left the practice and went on to work in ad sales for an internet company.
 A few years later, I went to culinary school and then worked as a pastry chef at various restaurants and hotels in New York City.

-I finally left my job as a corporate pastry chef and am starting fall working as a health coach and creating a curriculum for my own project.
+I finally left my job as a corporate pastry chef and am starting to work as a health coach and creating a curriculum for my own project.

 I think following your passion creates a happier world and can help others make a difference.
 You never know who you are inspiring.
 When I went to my 20-year college reunion this past summer, I ran into a classmate who had read a feature on me in our alumni magazine, and it inspired him to pursue photography.